Primordial Gravitational Waves in Running Vacuum Cosmologies: The model: basic equations

-The Einstein equations in the above background read
+{The Einstein equations in the above background read

-where a dot means time derivative.
-To solve the above set of equations one needs the functional form of $\Lambda(t)$ and the equation of state (EoS).
+where a dot means time derivative and $H = \dot a/a$ is the Hubble parameter}.
+To solve the above set of equations one needs the functional form of {$\Lambda(t)$, or equivalently, $\Lambda(H)$,} as well as an equation of state (EoS).

-As remarked before, it will be assumed here that the $\Lambda(H)$-term is given by a particular case of the general class studied by Perico et al. \cite{Perico2013} (see also Lima and Maia \cite{Lima1994})
+As remarked before, it will be assumed here that the $\Lambda(H)$-term is given by a particular case of the general class studied by Perico et al. \cite{Perico2013,Lima2013} (for closely related works see also \cite{Lima1994,Lima1996})

 where $\Lambda_b$ is the bare cosmological constant.
 By assuming that the material medium obeys the EoS, $p = \omega \rho$, where $\omega$ is a different constant for each era, one may show that the scale factor and the Hubble parameter obey the following equations (from now on, without loss of generality we consider $\alpha=1$):